-About John C. Liu
+About John Liu

-Chairman of New York City Education Committee
+- New York City Education Chair

 The 43rd Comptroller of New York City, John Liu established an impressive record as the chief financial officer for 8.4 million residents and overseeing municipal government with an annual budget of $70 billion.
 John saved taxpayers $5 billion through rigorous audits of City agencies, detailed scrutiny of contracts with private companies, and refinancing of $20 billion of outstanding City bond debt.
 During his four-year term of office, he achieved an enviable total investment return, increasing the City’s pension asset portfolio to $150 billion.
 John created the nationally acclaimed online application “CheckbookNYC.com” providing unprecedented transparency in government spending.
 He facilitated economic development and new job creation with acceleration of City capital projects, capturing low interest rates in the bond markets.